 It’s road trip season!
 Here’s how to save on everything from snacks to gas.

-Update 7/6/21: Check your state’s health guidelines and the guidelines of any states you plan to visit before hitting the road.
+Note: Check your state’s health guidelines and the guidelines of any states you plan to visit before hitting the road.

-If you have a rewards credit card that offers cash back on fuel (often 3% to 5%), be sure to use it.
+If you have a rewards credit card that offers cash back on fuel (often up to 5%), be sure to use it.
 You can save even more by maximizing those miles-per-gallon.
 Four easy ways to stretch your gas dollars: